schrockwell/bodyguard/README.md

   def call(conn, {:error, :unauthorized}) do
     conn
     |> put_status(:unauthorized)
-    |> render(TestApp.Web.ErrorView, :"403")
+    |> render(MyApp.Web.ErrorView, :"403")
   end

-  # If using the VerifyAuthorizedAfter plug
-  def call(conn, {:error, :no_authorization_run}) do
-    conn
-    |> put_status(:internal_server_error)
-    |> render(TestApp.Web.ErrorView, :"500")
 end
-end
 ```

 If you wish to deny access without leaking the existence of a particular resource, consider returning `{:error, :not_found}` and handle it appropriately in the fallback controller.

+If you are using the `Bodyguard.Plug.VerifyAuthorizedAfter` plug, then add a handler for `{:error, :no_authorization_run}` to return a 500.

-Forgoing fallback controllers, `authorize!/4` will raise `Bodyguard.NotAuthorizedError` to the router, though this is not recommended.
+If you wish to forgo fallback controllers, `authorize!/3` will raise `Bodyguard.NotAuthorizedError` to the router, though this is not recommended.

 ## Plugs

-* `Bodyguard.Plug.Guard` – perform authorization in the middle of a pipeline; the `context` and `action` options must be provided, and an optional `fallback` controller may be specified
+* `Bodyguard.Plug.Authorize` – perform authorization in the middle of a pipeline
 * `Bodyguard.Plug.PutOptions` – set common options for a particular controller or pipeline
-* `Bodyguard.Plug.VerifyAuthorizedAfter` – perform a "sanity check" after the controller action, but before sending the response, to ensure that some authorization was performed via `Bodyguard.Conn.authorize/4`
+* `Bodyguard.Plug.VerifyAuthorizedAfter` – perform a "sanity check" after the controller action, but before sending the response, to ensure that some authorization was performed via `Bodyguard.Policy.authorize_conn/3`

 ## Not What You're Looking For?